-Action 3.3.4: Development of permanent housing affordable to extremely-low-income (ELI) households on public land.
+Action 3.3.4: Develop Development of permanent housing affordable to extremely-low-income (ELI) households on public land.

-The City will continue to work with development partners including Community Land Trusts, co-ops and emerging developers for possible partnerships involving City land as mentioned in Action 3.5.1 and other community partners on publicly owned sites that may be designated as surplus property.
-To support Action 3.3.1, the City will assist nonprofit and local developer partners to access public funding and financing to construct and increase the supply of permanently affordable rental units that are designated for extremely-low-income households.
-In addition, the City will ensure that permanently affordable housing for extremely-low-income households is prioritized where services and needs are accessible by transit or walking.
+Building off of Action 3.3.1, determine the feasibility of developing permanently affordable housing in partnerships with community land trusts The City will continue to work with development partners including Community Land Trusts, co-ops and emerging developers for possible partnerships involving City land as mentioned in Action 3.5.1 and other community partners on publicly owned sites that may be designated as surplus property.
+Assist To support Action 3.3.1, the City will assist nonprofit and local developer partners to access public funding and financing to construct and increase the supply of permanently affordable rental units, with particular focus on creating units that are designated for extremely-low-income households-and people experiencing homelessness.
+Seek public funding resources to advance.
+In addition, the development of permanently affordable rental and ownership housing for extremely low income households.
+Ensure City will ensure that permanently affordable housing for extremely-low-income households is prioritized where services and needs are accessible by transit or walking.
+For projects seeking City funding, continue to incorporate preference for new construction projects to set aside at least 20 percent of housing for ELI or below with a homeless household preference.
 The City will prioritize affordable housing developments that dedicate at least 20 percent of units for extremely-low-income (ELI) or homeless households in accordance with current policies.
 The Planning Bureau provides priority processing for affordable projects located on surplus sites.
 The City will review City-owned sites to identify, and, where appropriate, address land use conflicts that would prevent affordable housing development.

-Responsible Agency: Oakland Economic & Workforce Development Department; Oakland Department of Housing and Community Development; Oakland Human Services Department
+Responsible Agency: Oakland Economic & Workforce Development Department; Oakland Department of Housing and Community Development; Oakland Economic & Workforce Development Department; Oakland Human Services Department

-Potential Funding Source: City subsidy
+Potential Funding Source: Donation of land value, City subsidy

-Timeline: The City will continue to release future NOFAs contingent upon funding and staff availability.
-The City will issue Notices of Availability and/or Requests for Proposals consistent with the SLA on at least one to two City-owned surplus sites each year for permanent affordable housing with preference for ELI or homeless households.
+Objective: :.
+The City will continue to release future NOFAs contingent upon funding and staff availability.
+The City will issue Notices of Availability and/or Requests for Proposals consistent with the SLA on at least one to two City-owned surplus sites each year-for permanent affordable housing with preference for ELI or homeless households.
 Complete rezoning by July 2023.